cty20010831/UChicago_MA_Thesis/README.md

 ### Overview of Research Design
 To test these questions, the study introduces **a novel task-measurement combination**, which leverages both the versatility of drawing tasks to uncover the cognitive underpinnings of creativity and employing state-of-the-art artificial intelligence techniques.
 This study aims to capture the nuanced effects of mood on creative processes and, more specifically, the (potential) building effects of positive mood states on thought-action repertoires.
 By distinguishing positive mood states varying on the activation dimension—happiness (high activation) and calmness (low activation), this study seeks to scrutinize the hypothesized flexibility pathway in the dual pathway to creativity model.

-This study combines the incomplete shape drawing task and narrative-based reflection, following the MTCI framework.
+This study combines the Incomplete Shape Drawing Task and narrative-based reflection, following the MTCI framework.
 Participants are randomly assigned to a high-arousal positive mood, low-arousal positive mood, or neutral control condition using validated film-based mood induction.
 Each participant then completes three randomized drawing trials, each followed by a narrative description of their thought process.

 **Cognitive flexibility** is measured using two computational approaches:
 - Compositional Stroke Embedding (CoSE): A generative model that employs a Gaussian Mixture Model (GMM) to predict next-stroke probabilities.
 It captures flexibility via (1) average entropy and Bhattacharyya distance (indicating sustained exploratory breadth), and (2) inflection proportions (indicating real-time shifts in strategy).